Updated on 04/24/2023

 A hallmark of a one-sided relationship is a lack of a deep connection between partners.
 If you feel more like roommates than soulmates, there’s likely a problem.

 Revitalize your relationship by making an effort to spend time together.
 Admittedly, this can be difficult with the hustle and bustle of most people’s busy lives these days.
-However, nurturing a deep and meaningful connection is essential to long-term happiness in any relationship.
+However, nurturing a deep and meaningful connection is essential to long-term happiness in any romantic relationship.

 2. You feel exhausted by the relationship